 WORLD SERIES: 1915 (Red Sox), 1916 (Red Sox), 1948 (2 W, 1 L)

-Braves Field was the last of the "classic era" ballparks, i.e., those built in the years up to World War I, but it was also the FIRST of that era to be closed down.
+Braves Field was the last of the early 20th-Century "classical era" ballparks, i.e., those built prior to World War I, but it was also the first one of that era to be closed down.
 Like Fenway Park, located less than a mile away, it only had a single deck, but it was truly mammoth in proportions, giving Braves Field the biggest seating capacity of any baseball stadium until Yankee Stadium was built eight years later.
 There was a very large roof that covered most of the main grandstand, and along both foul lines there was an uncovered "pavilion."
 A small bleacher section in right field came to be known as the "jury box" because one day there were only twelve fans sitting out there.
 Unlike Fenway Park, the original field dimensions were enormous, 402 feet to the left field corner and 440 feet to center field.
 The deep corner in far right center field was about 520 feet from home plate, but that area (which had a slope in front of the perimeter wall) was often fenced off, as standing room for patrons.
 The field was designed this way because the team's owner favored base-running-intensive games with lots of triples and the occasional inside-the-park home run.